gap-actions/run-pkg-tests/README.md

 - `NO_COVERAGE`:
   - Boolean that determines whether or not to suppress gathering coverage.
   - default: `'false'`
-- `GAP_TESTFILE`:
+- `testfile`:
-  - Name of the GAP file to be read for executing the package tests (overrides TestFile in PackageInfo.g).
+  - Name of the GAP file to be read for executing the package tests.
   - default: The `TestFile` specified in `PackageInfo.g`
 - `mode`:
   - Value that determines which packages are loaded before the package is tested.
 The possible values